Estimated reading time: 4 minutes

 Studies show that working remotely increases job satisfaction among employees in countless industries.
-Remote employees have greater freedom and a better work-life balance, and they do not need to spend time driving to and from the office.
+Remote workers have greater freedom and a better work-life balance and do not need to spend time driving to and from the office.
 For small businesses, allowing employees to work remotely offers several key benefits.
-For starters, it gives business owners access to a wider range of talent because there are no geographical barriers to deal with.
-In addition, working remotely lowers office overhead costs, increases productivity, and allows for real-time collaboration via telephone, chat, text, or instant messaging.
+It gives business owners access to a broader range of talent, for starters, because there are no geographical barriers.
+In addition, working remotely reduces costs, increases productivity, and allows for real-time collaboration via telephone, chat, text, or instant messaging.

 Be wary of flexibility.

 Just imagine life as a remote worker.
 You wake up a little bit late each day because you do not need to commute to the office.
 You make your breakfast, brew a pot of coffee, and sit on your couch with your laptop to check emails, read the news, and revisit your daily to-do list.
-Once you are done with your breakfast, you make your way to your home office and take a seat at a nice desk, perhaps one with a window view, and begin your eight-hour workday without any interruptions.
+Once you finish your breakfast, you make your way to your home office and take a seat at a desk, perhaps one with a window view, and begin your eight-hour workday without any interruptions.

-Set rules and expectations.
+Set rules and expectations for your remote workers.

 You are too busy running your small business to worry about your remote workers’ productivity.
-Therefore, it is very important that you convey to them, and to their managers, what is expected of them so they can achieve success.
-Set expectations for work hours, projects, and individual goals, and put it in writing so everyone is on the same page.
+Therefore, you must convey to them and their managers what is expected of them to succeed.
+Set expectations for work hours, projects, and individual goals, and put them in writing, so everyone is on the same page.
 Moreover, include all of your remote work guidelines and protocols in your employee manual to make it official.

 Use project management tracking software.

 The best way to track the performance of your remote workers is to invest in project management tracking software, which can be installed and deployed by your IT manager.
-This software affords you, your managers, and your remote workers with a high level of transparency.
-It gives you the power to plan, track and report on daily workflow, all in an automated fashion.
+This software affords you, your managers, and your remote workers a high level of transparency.
+It allows you to plan, track and report on daily workflow, all in an automated fashion.
 Furthermore, it holds your remote workers accountable for their work.